 Kim Beng Phar 10/31/06

-How accountable is something that is unstoppable?
-That is the moral issue of globalization: It is widely promoted without any proper regard for due process, says Kim Beng Phar, a visiting scholar at Waseda University, Tokyo.
-He describes the difficult and often impossible legal paths that citizens and consumers face when trying to sue for human rights violations in a system where trade is globalized but justice is not.
-Phar proposes the creation of an International Consumer and Civic Union to lobby for legislation that allows cross-border legal petitions for redress of human rights violations.
+Kim Beng Phar describes the difficult and often impossible legal paths that citizens and consumers face when trying to sue for human rights violations in a system where trade is globalized but justice is not, and proposes a solution.

 Liem Giok In 10/12/06

-Liem Giok In, author of Interdependent Economy: From Political Economy to Spiritual Economy, asserts that developing countries must claim their own negotiation space in global trade talks.
+Liem Giok In asserts that developing countries must claim their own negotiation space in global trade talks.
 She proposes a two-track approach to multilateral negotiations: one track with a clear development agenda, and another for the market-expansion agenda of the stronger economies.

 Thomas W. Pogge 09/26/06

-Pharmaceutical innovators would have the option to forego the conventional claim to exclusivity in favor of an alternative patent that would reward them, out of public funds, in proportion to the health impact of their invention.
-Such alternative multi-year patents would make new drugs available at competitive market prices (without the now-customary exorbitant monopoly mark-ups) and would stimulate additional pharmaceutical research especially into serious diseases concentrated among the global poor.
+Thomas Pogge proposes that pharmaceutical innovators should have the option to forego the conventional claim to exclusivity in favor of an alternative patent that would reward them, out of public funds, in proportion to the health impact of their invention.